 There is a lot of talk and concern these days about the food that we eat and its impact on the environment.
-Scientific studies and media stories regularly shine a spotlight on foods that we take for granted, influencing our perceptions of how good or bad they are for us, as well as for the sustainability of the planet.
-However, it’s not just our food that we have to consider; what the food is packaged in is just as important.
+Scientific studies and media stories regularly shine a spotlight on foods that we take for granted, influencing our perceptions of how good or bad they are for us, as well as the sustainability of the planet.
+But it is not just our food that we have to consider; what the food and other items are packaged in are just as important.

-Over the last few years, people have become hyper-aware of the materials they use, and environmentally friendly packaging solutions are now commonplace.
-In his 2017 series “Blue Planet II,” respected television presenter Sir David Attenborough warned of the problems caused by plastic pollution in our oceans.
+Over the last few years, people have become hyper-aware of the materials they use, not just to package food, and environmentally friendly packaging solutions are now commonplace.
+In his 2017 series, “Blue Planet II,” respected television presenter Sir David Attenborough warned of the problems caused by plastic pollution in our oceans.
 After his plea for change hit the airwaves, 88% of viewers reported altering their approach to using plastic packaging (Waitrose & Partners, 2018).
-Since then, it has become much more common to see paper drinking straws in restaurants, compostable coffee cups in cafes, and people drinking out of reusable water bottles.
+Since then, it has become much more common to see paper drinking straws in restaurants, compostable coffee cups in cafes and people drinking out of reusable water bottles.

-Now, a large portion of the materials we use from day to day are either recyclable, biodegradable, or compostable, and this trend promises to become even more prevalent in the coming years.
-However, these distinctions have actually left many people at odds as to how to properly dispose of their waste, anxious they’ll make a mistake that could hurt the environment.
+Now, a large portion of the materials we use day to day are either recyclable, biodegradable or compostable, and this trend promises to become even more prevalent in the coming years.
+However, these distinctions have actually left many people at odds as to how to properly dispose of their waste, anxious of making a mistake that could hurt the environment.

-Here is a quick cheat sheet to give you a clearer idea of what these terms actually mean:
+So, to give you a clear idea of what these terms actually mean, here is a quick cheat sheet:

-The main advantage of recycling is that it prolongs the life cycle of an item.
+When recycling works well, it can prolong the life cycle of the materials in an item and save on the amount of energy required to make a new item.
 This means that less waste goes to the landfill and, as a result, fewer new items have to be produced to replace the old ones.

 On the surface, the word “biodegradable” seems pretty straightforward: It refers to something that degrades biologically.
 Simple enough!
-Unfortunately, it’s actually a little more complicated than that.
+Unfortunately, it is actually a little more complicated than that.

 First, we must remind ourselves that all materials degrade.
 It may take 1,000 years, but all plastics will break down eventually.
-Calling a product biodegradable, however, suggests that it will completely decompose in a much shorter time frame.
-For example, European Union directives state that to qualify as biodegradable, a material must achieve at least 90% biodegradation within six months (European Commission).
+Calling a product biodegradable, however, suggests that it will completely decompose in a much shorter timeframe.
+For example, EU directives state that, to qualify as biodegradable, a material must achieve at least 90% biodegradation within six months (European Commission).

 Biodegradable materials should not be disposed of with regular recycling, as doing so will compromise and contaminate the recycling process, leading to low-quality products (Environ.
 Sci.
 Technol., 2018).
 This is not to say that all materials marked as “biodegradable” are to be avoided.
 You just need to be vigilant if you are truly trying to make a difference in the world.
 Always make sure that the material you are using is safe for the environment and that you dispose of it properly so that it can break down successfully.